ShadabFaiz/BingImageSearchDownloader/README.md

 # BingImageSearchDownloader
 Using this script, we can download as many images from Bing's image result as we want.

+# FEATURES
+    * Download any number of images you want.
+Be it 1 image or 500 images or 1000+ images.
+    * Download images of any size we want.
+Currently supports:
+        * 640*480
+        * 800*600
+        * 1024*768
+        * 1600*1200
+        * 2272*1704
+        * 2816*2112
 ## UPDATES
     Main.py is for downloading the images as thumbnails whereas Main_V2.py is for downloading images in their original size.